Electrical Construction Wiring Contest Information

 NOTE: Maximum height of any device to be seven feet from finished floor.
 Contestant may bring step-ladder if he or she feels one will be needed to reach these devices.

-Our goal is a single materials list which will contain no surprises for you each year: you will know the day after this year’s contest exactly what to bring next year and so on.
-The list includes metal boxes as well as plastic boxes, nail-on octagonal boxes as well as metal octagonal boxes with hanger bars, and plaster rings.
-This will allow the technical committee some latitude from year to year to change the materials and construction techniques and add a dimension to the contest we have not had before.
-Contestants will be expected to read instructions carefully and note changes in materials called for.
+The materials list includes metal boxes as well as plastic boxes, nail-on octagonal boxes as well as metal octagonal boxes with hanger bars, and plaster rings.
+This will allow the Technical Committee some latitude from year to year to change the materials and construction techniques.

-NOTE: Drywall screws have been replaced by pan head sheet metal screws, as drywall screws do not have the corrosion resistance needed and are not approved in electrical construction.
-Contestants will be penalized for use of drywall screws.
+Drywall screws have been replaced by pan head sheet metal screws, as drywall screws do not have the corrosion resistance needed and are not listed for the use of mounting device boxes, etc. Contestants will be penalized for using drywall screws.

 Contestants will be required to wear hard hats and OSHA-approved eye protection (including side shields) at all time while in the contest area.
-Failure to have these items on BEFORE entering the contest area will result in immediate disqualification and the contestant's project will not be judged.
+Failure to have these items on BEFORE entering the contest area will result in immediate disqualification at the Chairman's discretion and the contestant's project will not be judged.